tymyrddin/blue/source/docs/active/design/roadmaps.md

 # The honeypot arms race

-## Web-Based Traps: The Art of Luring Script Kiddies
+## Web-based traps: The art of luring script kiddies

 Modern web honeypots have evolved beyond basic form fields.
 The Aggressive Web Honeypot (2014) pioneered JavaScript obfuscation to detect XSS and SQLi attacks - think of it as leaving digital bear traps in your website's code.
 While dated, its principles still influence modern tools like: